diversifix/diversifix/doc/development-environment.md

 - `devcmd build-docker-image`: Creates a Docker image that contains the API backend and the static assets for the frontend, served on port 80 (i.e. non-HTTPS) inside the container.
 The script prints the name of the created image when it's done, so you can push or export the image easily.
   - `devcmd start-docker`: If you've previously built the Docker image with the command above, you this command starts a new Docker container from this image locally.
 - `devcmd build-zip-file`: Creates a ZIP file in the repository root containing the API backend and the static assets for the frontend.
 This is intended for directly running the Python backend instead of deploying a Docker container.
-- `devcmd create-addin-manifest`: Installing the Word add-in requires a `manifest.xml` that points to the correct host where the INCLUSIFY app is deployed.
+- `devcmd create-addin-manifest`: Installing the Word add-in requires a `manifest.xml` that points to the correct host where the DIVERSIFIX app is deployed.
 This command creates a suitable manifest file for the host URL you provide as an argument.